Gen-C: Populating Virtual Worlds with Generative Crowds: Related Work

-Large language models have shown to be effective to domains beyond natural language processing such as task planning, embodied reasoning, autonomous agents, and floorplan design~\cite{huang2022inner,song2023llmplanner,Park2023GenerativeAgents,floorplan}.
-Here, we explore an architecture that allows a LLM to generate a sequence of crowd behaviors over time and space that can then be generalized through simulations to create synthetic crowd data.
+\textbf{Large Language Models and Autonomous Agents.} LLMs have been shown to be effective in domains beyond Natural Language Processing (NLP) such as task planning, embodied reasoning, autonomous agents, and floor plan design~\cite{huang2022inner,song2023llmplanner,rana2023sayplan,Sun2023InteractivePU,Park2023GenerativeAgents,floorplan}.
+Here, we explore an architecture that allows an LLM to generate a sequence of crowd behaviors, over time and space, that forms synthetic crowd datasets.
 We further exploit the power of generative NLP models to enable text-guided synthesis of high-level crowd behaviors.
 Along these lines a lot of work has explored generative models for text-driven human motion generation tasks~\cite{motionsurvey}.
-Despite impressive results, including generating scene-and-language conditioned motions~\cite{wang2022humanise,tevet2023human,moconvq,motiongpt,wang2024sims}, such solutions typically focus on generating animations for an individual character.
-But a human crowd is much more than that, consisting of multiple agents performing a sequence of behaviors while interacting with each other and the environment.
-Along these lines, the recent work of~\cite{jicrowd} uses a text-based diffusion model to steer crowds of agents but does not extend to other types of behaviors.
-Our work seek to learn high-level behaviors captured via crowd scenario graphs that can complement the low-level steering capabilities of such agents.
+Despite impressive results, including generating scene-and-language conditioned motions~\cite{wang2022humanise,tevet2023human,moconvq,motiongpt,wang2024sims}, such methods typically focus on individual characters.
+But a human crowd is much more than that, consisting of multiple agents performing a sequence of actions while interacting with other agents and the environment.
+Along these lines, the recent work of~\citet{ji2024text} uses a text-based diffusion model combined with LLMs to steer groups of agents to predefined destinations, while~\citet{lemonari2024lexi} proposes a learning paradigm for mapping text to steering behavior parameters.
+Our work seeks to learn high-level behaviors captured via crowd scenario graphs that can complement the low-level steering capabilities of such agents.